david-drew/OpenVINO-Custom-Layers/README.md

        a.Move a python custom layer script to the Model Optimizer operations directory:
        b.  ''/opt/intel/openvino/deployment_tools/model_optimizer/mo/ops/''

-10.Run the Model Optimizer
+10. Run the Model Optimizer
-11.Compile your C++ code.
+11. Compile your C++ code.
-12.Test with Python and/or C++ sample apps.
+12. Test with Python and/or C++ sample apps.

 ### Example custom layer- Hyperbolic Cosine (cosh) function
 We showcase custom layer implementation using a simple function, hyperbolic cosine (cosh).
 Mathematically, it is represented as: